LIB350MWinter2024/group1/README.md

 This repository was created by Frida Heitland and edited by Chloe Gold, Cassidy Perkins, Haley Sherman, and Danielle Lichtenstein.

-lib350mwinter2024.github.io/group1/
+(lib350mwinter2024.github.io/group1/)

 ## Oregon Flora Collection

 The Oregon Flora Collection is for people in Oregon who enjoy the plants they see everyday, but aren’t scientists.
 As a result, none of the plants in this collection are referred to using their scientific names, but instead their common names.

+## Data Management Plan
-# Add a brief description about your data management plan and link to your data management plan repository page’s webpage.
+Add a brief description about your data management plan and link to your data management plan repository page’s webpage.

 # CollectionBuilder-GH